Where Cooperation Meets Conflict: Coalitions and Leadership Across Human Societies

 Coursework Overview

-The coursework for this Endeavor community involves taking a one-unit course in the fall semester and a one-unit course in the spring semester.
+The coursework for this Endeavor community involves taking a one-unit course in the fall and spring semester.

 LDST 101: Leadership and the Humanities (1 unit)